dkvz/PasswordManagerApp/README.md

 But I think I'm going to skip to GraphQL immediately, see following section.

 ## GraphQL
+**NB**: At some point I just decided not to use GraphQL.
+I have very few endpoints and the convoluted security stuff I'm stringing in would make everything a little too crazy.

 We're going to need the NuGET package from here: https://graphql-dotnet.github.io/

 We can add the package to the csproj file using the following command: